brightcove/bc-ssdlc/Coding Practice/Cryptographic-Guidelines.md

 Sensitive data should be encrypted when stored and then decrypted when accessed.
 Examples:

 - Credentials intended to be used by the backend on behalf of the user (e.g., webhook credentials, VCS API tokens)
 - Personally Identifiable Information (PII)
 - Medical Records
 - Payment information

 Maintained, trustworthy implementations of industry approved cryptographic algorithms, ciphers, and modes should be used to accomplish this.
 Writing your own cryptography is strongly discouraged.

 **The Security Team recommends using AES-256 GCM as the algorithm and key-size for symmetric encryption**.
 Keep in mind that encryption standards are constantly changing, so it is important to keep your encryption and decryption functionality customizable and upgradable.
-If you are unsure if your data needs to be encrypted, consult with the [COMPANY_NAME] Governance and Compliance team or the [COMPANY_NAME] Legal team for help making that determination.
+If you are unsure if your data needs to be encrypted, consult with the Brightcove Governance and Compliance team or the Brightcove Legal team for help making that determination.

 #### Authentication